ATX92614/camera-monitor/FTP_SERVER.md

    - Many cameras/clients use **PASV/EPSV** (passive mode).
    - Minimum for a reliable LAN experience:
      - a **passive port range** (ex: `50000..=50100`) so firewall rules are manageable.
      - a **passive host** (the IP the server advertises back to the client).
-On a single LAN this can be the PC’s LAN IP.
+On a single LAN this can be the PC's LAN IP.

 ### Network requirements (minimum)